 Brad Stulberg, Your Brain in Extreme Heat, 2016.
 For endurance and adventure athletes, heat often feels like a universal nemesis.
 While strategically training in the heat can yield very serious physiological benefits it can also be very dangerous.
 When the mercury rises, your entire body is forced to work much harder than normal, which can affect performance and health.
 The hypothalamus, an almond-sized portion of the brain located just above the brainstem, is hyper-sensitive to changes in core temperature.
 During prolonged exercise in heat, if an athlete’s core temperature reaches 99.5°F, which is nearly a full degree above your baseline core temperature of 98.6°F, the hypothalamus determines it’s time to lose heat and the brain reacts by opening up blood vessels near the skin and routing blood to the periphery, where it can cool.
 As an athlete continues to exercise in an environment that feels warmer than 99.5 - from the air itself, but also humidity, wind, and sunlight - the body struggles to shed heat and the temperature of the blood entering the brain continues to rise.
 This is the brain’s way of telling the body to stop generating so much heat.
 Continuing to exercise, especially in environments that feel hotter than 104°F, puts the athlete at risk for more serious illness and injury.
 As the brain continues to overheat, the central nervous system starts to go haywire (central fatigue), leading to confusion, agitation and dizziness, which are all signs of heat stroke.

 ScienceNordic, Hot brains impair athletic performance, 2012.
 Central fatigue is a form of performance impairment that affects the nervous system (the brain) rather than the muscles.
 When central fatigue develops, the brain becomes unable to send enough signals to the muscles to maintain optimal muscle activation, and that will eventually impair performance.
-As the brain gets warmer it starts sending inhibitory signals from the hypothalamus.
-These signals inhibit the activation signals that other parts of the brain are sending out to the muscles.
-Fewer signals are sent to the muscles, and some of them become inhibited by other signals.
+As the brain gets warmer it starts sending signals from the hypothalamus, which inhibit the activation signals that other parts of the brain are sending out to the muscles.
+Also, fewer signals are sent to the muscles and some the signals are unable to act in a spontaneous and natural way.
 This means that even if the athlete tries, there’s nothing he or she can do.
 When central fatigue kicks in even the best-trained athlete with maximum willpower is rendered helpless.
 The brain temperature depends on the metabolic rate of the brain and the amount of heat entering versus leaving the brain.
 The brain is therefore dependent on the temperature of the arterial blood entering the brain.
 But when the body core temperature rises, either as a result of the ambient temperature or due to hard physical work, the blood temperature increases, and that disables the brain’s cooling system.
 When athletes became exhausted in hot conditions, it isn’t directly related to muscle fatigue.
 The exhaustion is a result of fatigue in the central nervous system rather than in the muscles.
 Hot brains impair cognitive functioning, work production and athletic performance; a hot brain leads to a fatigued body.

 Conclusion - When the mercury rises, your entire body is forced to work much harder than normal, which can affect performance and health.
 Accepted among athletic trainers for decades has been the practice of using wet towels and water filled sponges to cool athletes.
 Like other means of providing cooling relief these methods provide short relief at best.
 Even today, with remarkable advancement in safety issues and athletic performance, the use of wet towels and water soaked sponges remain a steadfast approach to cooling athletes.
 Emerging knowledge points to the critical importance of cooling the blood entering the brain.
 The hypothalamus gland, located just above the brain stem, is hyper sensitive to changes in core temperature.
 During exercise under high temperatures, there is impaired ability to remove heat from the blood.
 As core temperature rises, either as a result of the ambient temperature or due to hard physical activity, the blood temperature increases, and that disables the brain’s cooling system.
 Central nervous system fatigue (central fatigue) is a form of performance impairment that affects the brain.
 When central fatigue kicks in, even the best-trained athlete with maximum willpower is rendered helpless.
 Hot brains impair cognitive functioning, work production and athletic performance.
 Studies suggest that the cooling of the neck, specifically the right and left carotid arteries, and the brain, which has the highest concentration of blood vessels in the body, may reduce heat-related illnesses during strenuous physical activity and improve physical performance.
 Thermonator Headbands cool the blood as it flows to the brain via the carotid arteries on the sides of the neck and pulse points found on the head.
 Among athletic trainers and sports performance analysts there is consensus that Thermonator Headbands help cool down athletes and help them recover from heat fatigue more quickly.